motchy869/code-fractions/README.md

 # code-fractions

-Code fractions for my various works.
+Code fractions of various pieces of my hobby.
 This repository is used as *Code Warehouse*, and there is only "main" branch because "develop" and "release" branches are not important.